Linking Remote Sensing and Ecological Modelling

 • Is it possible to derive relationships which relate forest structure parameters as derived by remote sensing to local tree species richness?

-• How can we couple local dynamic forest models and global vegetation models with satellite data and how can we use satellite data to parameterise forest models?
+• How can we couple local dynamic forest models and forest models with satellite data and how can we use satellite data to parameterise forest models?

 Forest growth simulations serve as an important tool to explore these questions.
 With forest models like FORMIND (www.formind.org) large datasets of virtual forest inventories can be generated, which thereafter can be systematically screened for the above mentioned research questions.